5 Is Latitude Associated with Chronotype?

 5.2 Introduction

-A chronotype is a temporal phenotype (Ehret, 1974; Pittendrigh, 1993).
-This word is usually used to refer to endogenous circadian rhythms, i.e., rhythms which periods that are close to a day or 24 hours (circa diem).
-The current body of knowledge of Chronobiology, the science that studies biological rhythms, indicates that the evolution of these internal oscillators is linked to our oscillatory environment, like the day and night cycle, which, along with our evolution, created environmental pressures for the development of a temporal organization (Aschoff, 1989; Paranjpe & Sharma, 2005).
-A way in which an organism could predict events and better manage its needs, like storing food for the winter.
+A chronotype is a temporal phenotype (Ehret, 1974; Pittendrigh, 1993), typically used to refer to endogenous circadian rhythms — biological rhythms with periods close to 24 hours.
+Chronobiology, the science that studies biological rhythms, suggests that the evolution of these internal oscillators is closely linked to our environment, particularly the day/night cycle.
+This cycle, alongside human evolution, created environmental pressures that led to the development of temporal organization within organisms (Aschoff, 1989b; Paranjpe & Sharma, 2005; Pittendrigh, 1981).
+Such organization allowed organisms to predict events and better manage their needs, such as storing food for winter (Aschoff, 1989a).

 Code